The Saudi student profile — what you're working with

 Build in three stages:

-Skill: Learn deeply.
+- Skill — learn deeply.
 Take advanced courses, read beyond the curriculum, build real competence.

-Impact: Create something.
+- Impact — create something.
 Launch a startup, publish research, build an initiative that outlasts you.

 The Saudi students who get into MIT are the ones who built something real.
 Not the ones who joined every club.

 For Saudi students, the summer before 11th grade is one of the most strategically important windows in the entire application process.
+Programs that have made the biggest difference for our students:

-Research Science Institute (RSI) — one of the most prestigious pre-college research programs in the world, held at MIT
+- Research Science Institute (RSI) — one of the most prestigious pre-college research programs in the world, held at MIT.

-Saudi Research Science Institute (SRSI) — Saudi version modeled after MIT
+- Saudi Research Science Institute (SRSI) — Saudi version modeled after MIT.

-Summer@Brown — academic enrichment at Brown University
+- Summer@Brown — academic enrichment at Brown University.

-Yale Young Global Scholars (YYGS) — interdisciplinary program for high-achieving international students
+- Yale Young Global Scholars (YYGS) — interdisciplinary program for high-achieving international students.

 Getting into these programs is itself a competitive process — and it signals to US admissions officers that you are a serious, globally competitive applicant.
-We guide our Saudi students through every step of these applications.

 We speak with Saudi families every week who have built their entire college strategy around three or four elite schools — Harvard, MIT, Yale, Princeton — with no matches and no safeties.
+This is the “all or nothing” approach.
+And it is one of the highest-risk strategies in college admissions.

 Harvard's acceptance rate is under 4%.
 Princeton's is under 4%.
 Even the strongest applications in the world are rejected from schools like these every year.
 A list without strong matches and reliable safeties leaves students with no good options if reach decisions don't go their way.